안녕하세요! 토미입니다.

 My ability as a soccer player does not match up to my father’s.

-Please do not literally translate, but cram it in your brain that 만 못하다 means “does not match up to.”
+Please do not translate, but cram it in your brain that -만 못하다 means “does not match up to.”

 The second homework is to memorize new words.
 Please memorize the forty words from number 1921 to number 1960 on page 25 in the intermediate vocabulary list.
-There is a vocabulary quiz of forty words on my website, so, just feel free to try it.
+My website has a vocabulary quiz of forty words, so feel free to try it.
 The link is in the description box.

 That’s all for today!
 Great job, everyone!
 I always get energy from your comments!
 Please flood the comment box!